goooooouwa/blog-crawler/README.md

 Let's use blog Coding Horror as an example.

-### 1. Create custom page and post objects along with `config.json` for the website
+### 1. Create custom page and post classes along with `config.json` for the website

-Coding Horror page and post object:
+#### Page class

+A page class represents a webpage which includes the following information:
+- either a URL to the next page or the previous page
+- URLs to one or more blog posts

+Example page class:

 ```ruby
 # blogs/coding_horror/coding_horror_page.rb